PROgress Equine began as a college project for student Lorna with advice coming from entrepreneurship, tech transfer and biotechnology experts at WIT

 Waterford Institute of Technology (WIT) BSc (Hons) in Agricultural Science student, Lorna Power has reached the final of the Enterprise Ireland Student Entrepreneur Awards.

 The finals take place in NUI Galway on Wednesday and Thursday 13 and 14 June where a total of 10 finalists from third level colleges all over the country will compete for €35,000 in cash prizes.
-The pair follow in the footsteps of previous entries from WIT who have made it into the final 10.
+The pair follow in the footsteps of previous entries from SETU who have made it into the final 10.

-Lorna Power who hails from Lismore, Co Waterford came up with the innovative business idea as part of the Rural Entrepreneurship Module on the BSc (Hons) in Agricultural Science degree at WIT.
+Lorna Power who hails from Lismore, Co Waterford came up with the innovative business idea as part of the Rural Entrepreneurship Module on the BSc (Hons) in Agricultural Science degree at SETU.
 She then developed a business plan for a sustainably produced innovative equine feed with a higher than average protein concentrate over the course of the 12-week module.
 She collaborated on the idea with her friend Emma Murphy, a UCD Business and Law Student from Cashel, Co Tipperary and co-founder of PROgress Equine.
 Lorna was mentored by her lecturer, Rachel O’Dowd who encouraged the students to enter the competition.

 Speaking about the idea Lorna said: “PROgress Equine is a new company that uses an innovative and sustainably produced protein source that combined with our unique formulation, provides equine rations that are more nutritionally beneficial at similar prices to products currently on the market.
 We aim to initially target large studs and equine breeders with a fully formulated ration in Ireland, Europe and the USA.
 Going forward, PROgress Equine’s mission is to transform the landscape of how we produce animal feed both now and in the future.”